hstarmans/Arducampython/README.md

 # ArducamPython

-Python wrapper for Arducam library.
+Python wrapper for Arducam UC-621.
+Only works with this camera on linux distro bullseye.
+Arducam has newer version with the same chip which uses a more recent version based on libcam.
 Tested at commit hash for both raspberry pi 4 and 3B.
 ```
 commit 7f75cf1e0f870ba9eb567d71c5e09702b8a9f395 (HEAD -> master, origin/master, origin/HEAD)